Hoka Anacapa Mid GTX

 Build Quality and Durability

 The main knock I have is related to those exposed sections of blown rubber on the bottom of the sole.
-Not only did they have a negative impact on grip when scrambling, but the pads are already showing significant signs of wear.
-The foam-like material has scrapes and tears throughout, and it will clearly be something that continues to break down over time.
-It’s true the boot will likely still have an average lifespan—that middle section of rubber will probably just go flat after a while—but I think HOKA could’ve done a better job maximizing durability by giving the Anacapa a full rubber outsole (like they have with their Speedgoat hiking boot).
+In testing the original Anacapa Mid, these pads had a negative impact on grip when scrambling and started to show significant signs of wear very early on, including several scrapes and tears.
+It’s true that the updated version has a little less blown rubber, and the boot will likely still have an average lifespan—that middle section will probably just go flat after a while—but I think Hoka could’ve done a better job maximizing durability by giving the Anacapa a full rubber outsole (like they did with their Speedgoat hiking boot).

 Fit and Sizing

-In short, I feel that HOKA nailed the fit part of the equation with the Anacapa Mid.
+Overall, I feel that Hoka nailed the fit part of the equation with the Anacapa 2 Mid.
 It’s a just-right shape that should make a lot of folks happy: There’s enough space in the toe box to let your toes splay without feeling sloppy, and the narrower heel—combined with the effective lacing system—kept my feet securely in place throughout the day.
-For reference, I ordered my standard men’s size 9 in the HOKA and had no issues in terms of length or width.
+For reference, I ordered my standard men’s size 9 in the boots and had no issues in terms of length or width.
+That said, I did need to size down in the low-top version that I was also testing in Patagonia (here’s my in-depth review), so I’d recommend trying the boots on before buying to ensure that your usual size will work.

 Sustainability